Preamble

 To grant Letters of Marque and Reprisal, and make Rules concerning Captures on Land and Water;

-To raise and support, provide and maintain the Armed Forces, but no monetary support shall exceed five percent of any annual congressional budget in times of Peace;
+To raise and support, provide and maintain the Armed Forces, but no monetary support shall exceed five percent of any annual congressional budget in times of Peace, except when another military great power is in active military combat with another state of equivalent power, or another state makes an explicit and credible threat against the United States or a defensive-pact Ally;

 To make Rules for the Government and Regulation of the Armed Forces;